fasrc/helmod/doc/INSTALL.md

 ## Build and install it

-Get the source code (stash a copy in `$FASRCSW_PROD/rpmbuild/SOURCES/` for good measure), configure it to use the various locations within fasrcsw, and build it.
+Get the source code (stash a copy in `$FASRCSW_PROD/rpmbuild/SOURCES/` for good measure), configure it to use the various locations within HeLmod, and build it.

 ``` bash
 ./configure --prefix="$FASRCSW_PROD"/apps --with-module-root-path="$FASRCSW_PROD"/modulefiles --with-spiderCacheDir="$FASRCSW_PROD"/moduledata/cacheDir --with-updateSystemFn="$FASRCSW_PROD"/moduledata/system.txt